lbonanomi/notes/GHE_repo_recovery.md

 ====================================================================================

-### If you are recovering a repo from a static backup:

 1. Find the on-disk location of the git repository.
     A. If the primary appliance is up and the repository is browseable, its probably easiest to go-to https://github.enterprise.url/stafftools/repositories/$ORG/$REPO/disk